portsoc/hangman-in-branches/README.md

 ### Server checks guess and updates game

 We started by moving `checkLetter` and `checkWon` to the server (they perform the same job as before).
-Some of the functionalities of `registerLetter` that are not related to the frontend have been moved to the server too as described below.
+Some of the functionalities of `registerLetter` that are not related to the front end have been moved to the server too as described below.

 `guessLetter` in the server checks the letter that is passed as a parameter of the request object.
 It updates the properties of `status` and returns it as a response.